Skip to main content

 Template email to your landlord: “Hi [Landlord], I’d like to install a home EV charger at the property.
 There’s a government grant (OZEV) that covers £500 of the cost, so there’s no expense to you.
 The charger stays with the property and adds value for future tenants.
 I’d just need written permission to proceed.
 Happy to discuss.”

-The truth: Renters are actually in a *better* position than homeowners, because you qualify for the £500 grant that homeowners don’t.
+The upshot: renters end up in a better position than homeowners, qualifying for the£500 grant that homeowners don’t.

 3. “The Process Seems Complicated”